1978 NBA Finals: Game 7

-Dennis Johnson, who before the 1977-78 playoffs was a relatively unknown guard from Pepperdine University, had grown into a star in this series in front of a national TV audience.
+Dennis Johnson, who before the 1977–78 playoffs was a relatively unknown guard from Pepperdine University, had grown into a star in this series in front of a national TV audience.
 However, DJ would miss every one of his 14 shots in this game.
 Fellow guard Gus Williams was a bit more accurate, shooting 4-for-12.
 SuperSonics big men Marvin Webster scored 27 points and Jack Sikma 21 to take up the slack, and that kept it close.

 With 90 seconds left, Seattle whittled the lead from 11 points down to four, but Mitch Kupchak came up with a three-point play.
-Fred Brown, who finished with 21 points off the bench, hit a short jumper, then Paul Silas got a tip-in to cut it to 101-99.
+Fred Brown, who finished with 21 points off the bench, hit a short jumper, then Paul Silas got a tip-in to cut it to 101–99.
 Silas then fouled Wes Unseld, a 55-percent shooter from the line during the playoffs.
-He hit two free throws, and moments later Washington sealed it with a Bob Dandridge dunk, 105-99.
+He hit two free throws, and moments later Washington sealed it with a Bob Dandridge dunk, 105–99.

 Charles Johnson and Dandridge each scored 19 points for the Bullets, while Elvin Hayes fouled out with 12 points, a development that brought a couple of needling questions from the writers about his past failures in the playoffs and Hayes' cheerful comeback "Whatever else they can say about me, they also got to say E's a world champion.
 E wears the ring."
 Unseld would be named Finals MVP.

 After the climactic Game 7 victory, Motta celebrated with his team wearing a beer-soaked The Opera Isn't Over 'Til The Fat Lady Sings T-shirt.
 He said, "What made the championship so great was that we weren't supposed to win it.
 We came a long way.
 Most people didn't give us a chance, but I felt all along we could.
 I really did."

+This was the last time the road team won Game 7 of the NBA Finals until the Cleveland Cavaliers did so in 2016.